adaptive-machine-learning/CapyMOA/docs/testing.md

 ## Doctest
 [Doctest](https://docs.python.org/3/library/doctest.html) allows you to write tests directly in the docstrings of your code, making it easier to keep documentation up-to-date.
-The tests are written in the form of examples in a Python interactive shell.
+The tests are written as examples in a Python interactive shell.

 Use doctest style test to document code with simple tested examples.